Von Foerster’s ideas

 Self-regulation means an entity maintains its own state in a stable, orderly or homeostatic fashion.

-It wasn’t long before systems thinkers turned their attention from self-regulation to the radically different concept of self-organisation.
+Second order cyberneticians turned their attention to the concept of self-organisation.

-The concept of self-organisation takes different forms in von Foerster’s writing.
+The concept of takes at least two different forms in von Foerster’s writings.

-Random perturbations ("noise") will stimulate a system to move through a variety of states in its state space.
+Noise is random events or perturbations that stimulate a system to move through a variety of states in its “state space”.

-As it does so, the system may arrive near an “attractor” drawing it into a steady state, or an orderly state change pattern.
+As it does this, the system may arrive near an “attractor” drawing it into a steady state, or an orderly state change pattern.

-This kind of “self-stabilising” behavior can be observed in simple system mechanical systems.
+This kind of “self-stabilising” behavior can be observed in a simple mechanical systems.

-In this context, the term self-organisation means that the actors playing roles in a system can observe and change the variables or rules of that system.
+In social systems thinking, the term self-organisation means the actors who play roles in a system can observe and change the variables or rules of that system.

-This table lists some systems that cannot be changed by the actors playing roles in them.
+This table lists some systems that cannot be changed by the actors who play roles in them.

 The variables and rules of this system